 Notification Settings

-Knowing the status of the monitored infrastructure is the first step to solve or prevent possible incidents.
-WOCU-Monitoring has a configurable notification system that notifies the operator of the results of operational checks carried out, in order to act promptly in the event of incidents and thus minimise their impact or occurrence.
+Knowing the status of the monitored infrastructure is the first step in resolving or preventing potential incidents.
+WOCU-Monitoring has a configurable notification system that alerts the operator about the results of operational checks performed, enabling them to act quickly in the event of incidents and thus minimize their impact or occurrence.
+The flexibility offered by this system allows it to adapt to the operator’s needs and preferences, guaranteeing effective communication about any important situation that requires their attention.

 The space of time not covered by the established configuration will be treated as periods of inactivity (for warning purposes), thus minimising the noise of unnecessary notifications and eliminating the feeling of excess information, which has an impact on the loss of confidence in the alarms obtained.
 For example, in maintenance tasks with scheduled stops and outages.